kubernetes-sigs/kube-scheduler-simulator/docs/env-variables.md

 # Different Environment Variables used

 This page describes about the different environment variables that are used to configure kube-scheduler-simulator.

+Please refer [docker-compose.yml](./docker-compose.yml) as an example use.

-`Port`: This is the port number on which kube-scheduler-simulator is started and it's value is 1212 which is set [here](https://github.com/kubernetes-sigs/kube-scheduler-simulator/blob/3111ec419ccb8c49197b75385fbd166f7f159435/docker-compose.yml#L7)
+`Port`: This is the port number on which kube-scheduler-simulator server is started.

-`EtcdURL`: This is the URL for kube-scheduler-simulator etcd which runs locally and it's value is set [here](https://github.com/kubernetes-sigs/kube-scheduler-simulator/blob/3111ec419ccb8c49197b75385fbd166f7f159435/docker-compose.yml#L8)
+`EtcdURL`: This is the URL for etcd.
+The simulator runs kube-apiserver internally, and the kube-apiserver uses this etcd.

-`FrontendURL`: This URL is on which kube-scheduler-simulator is reachable locally and it's value is set [here](https://github.com/kubernetes-sigs/kube-scheduler-simulator/blob/3111ec419ccb8c49197b75385fbd166f7f159435/docker-compose.yml#L9).
+`FrontendURL`: This URL represents the URL web UI started.
+The simulator and internal kube-apiserver set the origin as the allowed origin for `CORS_ALLOWED_ORIGIN_LIST`.

+`KUBECONFIG`: This is for the beta feature "Existing cluster Importing".
+This variable is used to find Kubeconfig required to access your cluster for importing resources to scheduler simulator.

-`KUBE_API_HOST`: This is the host on which the kube-apiserver serves for the simulator server.
+`KUBE_API_HOST`: This is the host of kube-apiserver which the simulator starts internally.

+`KUBE_SCHEDULER_CONFIG_PATH`: The path to a KubeSchedulerConfiguration file.
+If passed, the simulator will start the scheduler with that configuration.
+Or, if you use web UI, you can change the configuration from the web UI as well.

+## For Web UI

 `KUBE_API_SERVER_URL`: This is the kube-apiserver URL and it's value is set [here](https://github.com/kubernetes-sigs/kube-scheduler-simulator/blob/master/docker-compose.yml#L26)

-`KUBE_SCHEDULER_CONFIG_PATH`: A KubeSchedulerConfiguration file can be passed via this environment varia ble and the simulator will start the scheduler with that configuration.